 You're not necessarily wrong, but why are you running Nemo as Root, and what command are you using to launch it as same?Tell me if I am wrong, but it seems that when you delete from Nemo as root, it skips the trash bin and gets permanently deleted?

-No, because the automatic backups taken as per your schedule are incremental backups, hardlinked ultimately to the original full snapshot you took.Timeshift will run automatic backups as long as there is 1 GB left on the partition.
+No, because the automatic snapshots taken as per your schedule are incremental snapshots, hardlinked ultimately to the original full snapshot you took.Timeshift will run automatic backups as long as there is 1 GB left on the partition.
 That's dangerous

 Yes and no.There is no need to increase the threshold, because you have opted to only have"I set it to keep 2 snapshots"....anything in excess of this will be automatically deleted......so your disc will never fill up.